 - Unjustified use of deadly force

 - False arrest and illegal detention

 - Denying a suspect’s medical needs

 Contact Oakland’s Liberty Law to Report Police Abuse & Brutality

-At Liberty Law, Micha Star Liberty believes that while a large amount of force by police may be needed in some cases, in other cases the police have crossed the line and must be held responsible.
-Micha Star Liberty at Liberty Law has extensive experience in successfully representing California’s individuals and groups of individuals who have fallen victim to rouge law enforcement officers or unconstitutional policies.
+At Liberty Law Office, Inc., Micha Star Liberty believes that while a large amount of force by police may be needed in some cases, in other cases the police have crossed the line and must be held responsible.
+Micha Star Liberty at Liberty Law Office, Inc. has extensive experience in successfully representing California’s individuals and groups of individuals who have fallen victim to rouge law enforcement officers or unconstitutional policies.
 She works with clients in the San Francisco area, including Hayward, Oakland, Tracy, Fairfield, and surrounding cities.
 Call her at 415-896-1000 or 510-645-1000, or click here if your civil rights have been violated or you have been mistreated by a law enforcement officer.